 A Lost, Broken World, Separated From God was the Reason

 Jesus came to restore the broken relationship between us and The Father.
 He came for the redemption of all of creation, so that we may gain salvation and everlasting life when we choose to believe in Him.

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.”

-When we remember that Jesus, King of Heaven came, as a tiny baby, knowing His life would end 33 years later in excruciating agony on a cross, for you, for me, it makes Christmas a time filled with even more wonder and reason to celebrate, doesn’t it?
+When we remember that Jesus, King of Heaven came to Earth; born in a humble stable, knowing His life would end 33 years later in excruciating agony on a cross, for you, for me, it makes Christmas a time filled with even more wonder and reason to celebrate, doesn’t it?

 It’s very humbling to think it, let alone say it out loud.
 But it’s the truth.
-Jesus was, is; The Father’s gift to us.
+Jesus is The Father’s greatest gift to us.